slightlyskepticalpotat/submission-downloader/README.md

 PRs and forks are welcome.
 Please open an issue if you notice any bugs.

 ## Licence
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU Affero General Public License v3.0.
 For more information, refer to [LICENSE.md](LICENSE.md).